-- What did you learn about yourself and your community from this activity? - What issue did you choose to focus on for your photos?
-Why? - What is something you love about your community?
-Why? - How do others view your community?
-Are their assumptions accurate?
-What can you do to change the way people view your community? - Think about other communities you know and visit.
-What are similarities and differences to your community?
+- What did you learn about yourself and your community from this activity? - What issue did you choose to focus on for your photos and conversations?
+Why? - What impact does this issue have on your future and the future of your community? - What are the strengths of your community?
+How can you lean on these strengths to help create change? - Think about other communities you know and visit.
+What are the similarities and differences to your community? - Activity inspiration from photovoice.org; image from tirachardz